 This interview has been condensed and edited for clarity.

-Where did you start with making something as wild as WHY DON’T YOU JUST DIE?
+Where do you even start with something like WHY DON’T YOU JUST DIE?

-I’m always writing, and I write a lot.
+I’m always writing – and I write a lot.
 This is my fifth full length script.
-A previous script I just sold to other producers.
-This is the one we finally turned into a film.
+I just sold another older script to other producers, but this is the one we finally turned into a film.
 The story came from when the MeToo -movement began.
-When that happened, I had a lot of friends, women, who started talking about their past, and how they were abused by their families; by dads, brothers.
+When that happened, I had a lot of friends, lots of women, who started talking about their past, and how they were abused by their families.
+By their dads and brothers.
 I was shocked.
 This was everyone, even friends from ‘normal’ families, who were victims to these situations, and nobody talked about this.
 So it started out as this story of revenge, about a girl who was raped by her father.
-Then as I spent eight months writing the story, some things begin to change, but the initial premise – the revenge – stayed the same.
+Then as I spent eight months writing the story some things begin to change, but the initial premise – the revenge – stayed the same.

-How much work went on describing the apartment in the writing, or was all that found in the shooting?
+How much work went on describing the apartment in the writing and everything that happens to it, or was all that found in the shooting?

 There were two problems: When I finished the first draft of the story, I understood that my main lead just sat on the sofa for thirty minutes doing nothing.
 Secondly, because it’s my first film, I didn’t have a lot of money.
 So I wrote the whole thing into a very small location.
 That’s how the film got three stories, each of them with a different character.
 So there’s Matvey, Ivganich, and then Olya.
 Once you put all the three stories together in one location and jump around in time, people will think they’re watching something bigger than just one story.
 That was the idea at least.
 It was very close to how PULP FICTION was made.